george24601/interview/behavioral.md

 * Give me an example of when you had to support others in a team.
 Why did they need support?
 What did you do to support them?
 How did that change things?
 * Describe an occasion when you had difficulties working with a team.
 What caused the problems?
 How did you respond?
 What was the outcome?
 * Tell me about a time you were able to anticipate a problem.
 How did you know the problem was likely to occur?
 What did you do?
 How effective was your action?
-* Give me a recent example of when you have experienced a setback.
-Describe the situation.
-How did you react to the problem?
 * What kind of role are you seeking?
 * What do you think determines a person’s progress in a good company?
 * What do you want to be doing in your career five years from now?